RadwaElaraby/MADRL-readings/centralized-critic.md

 adopt the framework of centralized training with decentralized execution

-a general-purpose multi-agent learning algorithm

-applicable not only to cooperative interaction but to competitive or mixed interaction involving both physical and communicative behavior
+a general-purpose multi-agent learning algorithm, which can be applied not only to cooperative interaction but to competitive or mixed interaction involving both physical and communicative behavior

 ![](imgs/lowe17_architecture.PNG)